shrikantk-4589/bike-sales-analysis-prediction/README.md

-# bike-sales-analysis-prediction
+# bike-demand-analysis-prediction
-Predicting Bike Sales in the US Market with Machine Learning Certainly!
+Predicting Bike demand in the US Market with Machine Learning Certainly!
 Let's explore the objective, output, and a real-life use case for Linear Regression in the context of bike-sharing demand prediction:

 ### Objective: